AsaOfDiamonds/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?
+  Using sessions allows for data to persist across requests.
+  Sessions store information about a client to be used for various reasons.
+  Each device will have its own and unique session that the server stores.
+  This also allows us to have an authentication solution.

 2. What does bcrypt do to help us store passwords in a secure manner.
+  Passwords should never ever be stored in plain text.
+Bcrypt helps us store passwords by using a password hashing function many many times, and it also implements salting.

 3. What does bcrypt do to slow down attackers?
+  Bcrypt slows down attackers because in order to get the password the attacker must know the hash, which algorithm was used, and how many rounds were used in generating the hash.
+So even if an attacker knows the algorithm they still know how many rounds it was used which slows down the attacker.

 4. What are the three parts of the JSON Web Token?
   The three parts of a JSON Web Token are, Header, Payload, and Signature.